4 Healthy Home Design & Green Homes

 Healthy home design and construction.

-If we are engaged by you to provide Construction Administration visits for our healthy home design system, we should have general knowledge of what the contractor is doing and if, in general, he is in compliance with our final Construction Documents and we will issue reports indicating our observations should you wish us to provide that service.
-What the HHD ( Healthy Home Design) procedures and our specifications accomplish is that if your builder complies with those specifications, your house, building and facilities are much more likely to be healthy.
-Many of our HHD (Healthy Home Design) procedures come from major entities like the U.S. Department of Energy, U.S. Environmental Agency and our own experience over the past 38 years.
+If Soellner is engaged by you to provide Construction Administration visits for our healthy house design system, we should have general knowledge of what the contractor is doing and if, in general, he is in compliance with our final Construction Documents and we will issue reports indicating our observations should you wish us to provide that service.
+What the HHD procedures and our specifications accomplish is that if your builder complies with those specifications, your house, building and facilities are much more likely to be healthy.

-GREEN HOME DESIGN UNIVERSITY QUESTIONS, for those of you taking Rand Soellner Architect’s course of green instruction: about the above subject:
+green home design universityGREEN HOME DESIGN UNIVERSITY QUESTIONS, for those of you taking Home Architect’s course of green instruction: about the above subject:

-a. proper pressurization of your home’s atmosphere.
+a. proper pressurization of your house’s atmosphere.

 b. clean ductwork.